Susan Campbell Hall, ground floor

 - A comprehensive examination, covering the major discipline, advances the student to candidacy for the degree.
 The examination is taken after the majority of required course work has been completed and after most of the requirements for the degree, except completion and defense of the dissertation, have been satisfied

 - Appointment of dissertation committee, registration for Dissertation (603), and completion of dissertation.
 The committee is appointed following advancement to candidacy and at least six months before completion of the dissertation.
-Typically, the committee consists of at least three members of the graduate faculty of the candidate’s home department, school, or college as well as a Graduate School representative who is a graduate faculty member from outside the candidate’s department, school, or college.
+Typically, the committee consists of at least three members of the graduate faculty of the candidate’s home department, school, or college as well as a Graduate School representative who is a graduate faculty member from outside the candidate’s department.
 A minimum of 18 credits in Dissertation (603) are required after advancement

 - In absentia.
 Postadvancement doctoral students are allowed only three academic terms of in absentia status following advancement to candidacy